Introduction to Databases and SQL

 In a non-relational database, data is stored in key-value pairs.
 For example:

-How data is stored in Non-RDBMS?
+How is data stored in non-relational database?

 Example: Data stored in non-relational database